mehulagg/gitlab/doc/development/documentation/structure.md

 ## Other types of content

-There are other types of content in the GitLab documentation that don't classify as one of the four primary [content types](#documentation-content-types).
+There are other types of content in the GitLab documentation that don't classify as one of the four primary [topic types](#documentation-topic-types).
 These include:

 - [Tutorials](#tutorials)
 - [Get started pages](#get-started)
 - [Topics and resources pages](#topics-and-resources-pages)

-In most cases, these content types are on their own standalone page.
+In most cases, these pages are standalone.

 ### Tutorials